 The rapid development of the cosmetic dentistry market places high demands on professional training for doctors.
 Performing techniques such as veneers, cosmetic implants, clear aligners, etc. requires doctors to undergo formal training courses, continuous updates, and controlled clinical practice.
 Indications and techniques must adhere to the philosophy of minimal invasion.

 Along with training, professional ethics also need to be focused on.
-Abuse of cosmetic treatments, ignoring the principles of conservation, minimal invasion, false advertising... can cause long-term harm to patients and destroy trust in the industry.
+Abuse of cosmetic treatments, ignoring the principles of conservation, minimal invasion, false advertising... can cause long-term harm to patients and lose confidence in the industry.

-A good cosmetic surgeon knows when to say “no” and puts the patient’s health above profit.
+A good cosmetic surgeon is someone who knows when to say “no” and puts the patient’s health above profit.
 Aesthetics must go hand in hand with function, respecting function so that the aesthetic results last long.

 Smile as a symbol of success